 - When making the Ganache, use a Spatula to mix the chocolate and the hot cream and not a Whisk.
 Using a whisk will add air bubbles to the ganache, and it won't be as smooth as if mixed with a spatula.

 - Pour the Ganache into the Baked Crust straight away while still warm to get a smooth finish.
 If you leave it aside for too long, the ganache will start to harden.

-The tart will keep will in the fridge for 24 hours.
+The tart will keep will in the fridge for 24 to 48 hours.
 I don't recommend making it earlier than that or you will loose the crunch of the Pastry.

 The pastry itself can be made and baked 1 or 2 days ahead, and filled with the ganache up to one hour before serving (or the time required for the ganache to set in the fridge).

 The unfilled Pastry can be kept at room temperature, wrap in foil or plastic.
 Once filled with the chocolate ganache, it needs to be stored in the fridge.

 More Tart Recipes

 - Parisian Flan